OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 * Type `scp yourusername@cowboy.hpc.okstate.edu:directory_where_your_file_is_stored/yourfilename .`
 > If Pete wanted to move the file `examplefile.txt` from his scratch folder to his local computer, he would type `scp pete@cowboy.hpc.okstate.edu:/scratch/pete/data/examplefile.txt .`.
 The `.` is [shorthand](#linux-commands) for the current working directory.
 * Enter your Cowboy password.
-* You will see the filename and "100%" once the transfer is complete.
+* You will see the file name and "100%" once the transfer is complete.

 ### Copy a file from your local machine *to Cowboy*.